adb-shell/Splash/README.md

 ## Todo
 1.Migration to constraint layout 2.0.<br/>
 2.Using navigation component.<br/>
-3.Espresso and Junit tests for fragments and viewmodels.<br/>
+3.Espresso and Junit tests for fragments and viewmodels,with detekt support.<br/>
-4.Kotlin co-routines.<br/>

 ## License